-Cambridgeshire is a great place to spend time, with loads to see and do, but if you fancy a change of scenery there’s lots to do a little further afield.
+Cambridgeshire is a great place to spend time with so much see and do, but if you fancy a change of scenery there’s a world of activities waiting for you if you travel a little further afield.

 Just out of town in Madingley is the Cambridge American Cemetery.
 It’s the only American World War II cemetery in the UK, and is the final resting place of 3,812 men and women.
 First opened as a temporary cemetery in 1943, it was chosen as a permanent site after the war ended.
 As well as the graves and memorials, the memorial chapel features a mosaic ceiling, while the flag pole at the centre is a good place from which to view the entire site.